iluwatar/java-design-patterns/single-table-inheritance/README.md

 ---
-title: "Single Table Inheritance Pattern in Java: A Comprehensive Guide"
+title: "Single Table Inheritance Pattern in Java: Streamlining Object Mapping with Unified Table Structures"
+shortTitle: Single Table Inheritance
 description: "Discover how the Single Table Inheritance pattern simplifies database schema in Java applications.
 Learn its use, benefits, and implementation in our comprehensive guide."
 category: Data access
 language: en